tldr-pages/tldr/pages/common/docker-run.md

 # docker run

-> Run a command in a new container
+> Run a command in a new container.
 > More information: <https://docs.docker.com/engine/reference/commandline/run/>.

 - Run command in a new container from a tagged image: